binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionDIFFICULT.png)

-Feel free to hide the SSID, but it adds little in the way of security and does add quite a bit in the way of inconvenience.
+Feel free to hide the SSID, but it adds little in the way of security and does add quite a bit more in the way of inconvenience.

 #### Wi-Fi Protected Set-up (WPS)

 ![](images/ThreatTags/PreventionEASY.png)

 * Do not purchase an AP with WPS
-* If you already have one and the firmware allows you to turn WPS off then do so.
+* If you already have one and the firmware allows you to turn WPS off, then do so.
 Just be aware that sometimes you will turn this off and the firmware will ignore your choice, so be sure to test it, or at least obtain a reliable configuration from the device.
 For example, I have worked with Cisco Aironet 1142 devices and their Web UI displays something completely different to the configuration when you print it out.
 * Consider re-flashing the device with a firmware that does not have WPS.
 * Research and purchase a device(s) that does not have WPS.